itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 #### 1.8 Add source
 <div class="text-justify">

 In 3D FDTD simulation, a light source is required.
 We use `Source` to create the light source and `add` to add the required light source.
-The settings for the light source are as follows.
+The settings for the light source as follows.
 </div>

 ```python